The rate of convergence of Bregman proximal methods: Local geometry vs. regularity vs. sharpness: Motivating examples

 \section{Motivating examples}

 We now proceed to take a closer look at some commonly used Bregman regularizers (and the induced prox-mappings) with the goal of determining the rate of convergence of the associated Bregman method.
-For concreteness, we focus on one-dimensional problems where $\points$ is a closed interval of $\R$ and $\vecfield$ is the affine vector field
+For concreteness, we focus on one-dimensional problems where $\points$ is the closed interval $[0,\infty)$ or $[-1, 1]$ and $\vecfield$ is the affine vector field

-for different choices of $\sol\in\R$.
+for different choices of $\sol\in\R$ (typically a boundary point of $\points$).
 To streamline our presentation, we will only examine the \acl{MD} recursion \eqref{eq:MD} with constant step-size schedules $\curr[\step] \equiv \step$ for some $\step>0$.
-In this case, we obtain the general recursive scheme
+In this case, we obtain the scheme

 and we will examine the convergence speed of $\curr$ by analyzing the behavior of $\fixmap$ near $\sol$.
+To illustrate the spectrum of different behaviors that arise near the boundary of $\points$, we will focus primarily on cases where $\sol$ is a boundary point.